zhuhaow/tuist/fixtures/README.md

 ## ios_app_with_carthage_frameworks

 An example of an iOS app that contains Carthage frameworks \*(fat frameworks with device & simulators architectures)\*.
 This fixture is useful to test the script that embeds them stripping the architectures that are not necessary.

+## ios_app_with_xcframeworks

+An example of an application which depends on prebuilt `.xcframework`s.

+The `.xcframework` can be obtained by running the `build.sh` script within the each of the framework directories.

+e.g. `ios_app_with_xcframeworks/Frameworks/MyFramework/build.sh`